Rajah Sulayman-class patrol vessel

 The Rajah Sulayman-class offshore patrol vessels are six ships designed and built by Hyundai Heavy Industries (HHI) for the Philippine Navy.

 The Philippine Navy is expecting the delivery of six new offshore patrol vessels acquired under its Offshore Patrol Vessel Acquisition Project under the Revised AFP Modernization Program's Horizon 2 phase covering the years 2018 to 2022.
 The Philippines' Department of National Defense (DND) signed a contract with South Korean shipbuilder Hyundai Heavy Industries on 27 June 2022, with the shipbuilder delivering a variant of their HDP-2200+ offshore patrol vessel design.

-History

-In an interview at Euronaval 2022, an HHI representative stated that the estimated timeline for delivery for the vessel is from 2025 onwards.

-In a 2023 September interview with DZBB to vice commander Rear Adm.
-Caesar Bernard Valencia, he estimated that the navy would receive the ordered 6 HDP-2200 OPVs starting from around 2026-2028 which was worth around PHP30 billion.

 Development

-Concept design
+Concept Design

-The Philippine Navy included plans to procure six new next-generation offshore patrol vessels as part of its Horizon 2 modernization phase, with the proposal with a budget of PHP30billion (US$555 million) among those approved in-principle by Philippine President Rodrigo Duterte in June 2018.
+The Philippine Navy included plans to procure six new next-generation offshore patrol vessels as part of its Horizon 2 modernization phase, with a proposed budget of PHP 30 billion (US $555 million) among those approved in principle by Philippine President Rodrigo Duterte in June 2018.